Protecting the Most Vulnerable under IMF-supported Programs

 ASIA AND PACIFIC: Solomon Islands

-- Pension cuts were targeted at the highest pension recipients and those receiving supplemental pensions.
-A one-off social dividend was distributed in 2014 to those most in need.
+- A one-off social dividend was distributed in 2014 to those most in need.

-- The Greek authorities have also committed to undertake in 2015 a comprehensive review of all social benefit programs to consolidate duplication, and improve targeting.
+- The Greek authorities have committed to undertake—with assistance by the World Bank—a comprehensive review of all social benefit programs to consolidate duplication and improve targeting.
 Savings identified by the review would help finance the rollout of a nation-wide minimum income support program.
-A pilot means-tested minimum income support program was initiated in November 2014.
+A pilot means-tested support program was recently completed.

 - Greece has launched employment programs that target unemployed youths and jobless households, and is expanding public and social work programs and training programs to fight long-term unemployment, supported by EU structural funds.

 - Spending cuts in health focused mainly on reducing prices for pharmaceuticals, where Greece had one of the highest per capita outlays in the OECD in 2008.
 At the same time, several schemes have been put in place to provide free healthcare access, including health vouchers, poverty booklets, and universal health care coverage for the uninsured.

 LATIN AMERICA AND CARIBBEAN: Haiti

-After the devastating earthquake that hit the country in early 2010, the IMF approved $268 million (4 percent of GDP) in post-catastrophe debt relief (PCDR) in July 2010 to free up resources for Haiti to meet its exceptional reconstruction needs.
-Also, the IMF continued to provide concessional financing under a three-year ECF-supported program approved in July 2010, and in May 2015.
+After the devastating earthquake that hit the country in early 2010, the IMF approved $268 million (4 percent of GDP) in post-catastrophe debt relief to free up resources for Haiti to meet its exceptional reconstruction needs.
+Also, the IMF continues to provide concessional financing under successive ECF-supported programs approved in July 2010 and in May 2015.

 - To boost social spending, the IMF-supported program includes a quantitative target on poverty-reducing expenditures, including on health, education and agriculture.
-This helped social spending double between 2009 and 2014, with anti-poverty spending standing at about 4 percent of GDP.
+This helped social spending double between 2009 and 2014, with anti-poverty spending reaching almost 4 percent of GDP.